nhsconnect/prm-deductions-docker-openjdk-dojo/README.md

 ## License

-Copyright 2020 Ewa Czechowska, Tomasz Sętkowski
+opyright 2020 Ewa Czechowska, Tomasz Sętkowski

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.